sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

   }
 ```

-Note that many of the methods and properties on *PlugIn* and its derived classes do not need to be overridden or implemented by the developers; for instance, the implementation of the Caption propertyófound on many plug-insóis provided by the framework and will return whatever caption was supplied when the plug-in was declared using DAML.
-Only the protected virtual overrides where a specific behavior is requiredósuch as OnClickóneed be supplied by the developer.
+Note that many of the methods and properties on *PlugIn* and its derived classes do not need to be overridden or implemented by the developers; for instance, the implementation of the Caption property‚Äîfound on many plug-ins‚Äîis provided by the framework and will return whatever caption was supplied when the plug-in was declared using DAML.
+Only the protected virtual overrides where a specific behavior is required‚Äîsuch as OnClick‚Äîneed be supplied by the developer.

 As previously mentioned, all plug-ins require an alphanumeric identifier (ID).
 This ID is specified within the plug-in DAML when the plug-in is declared, and is conceptually similar to the GUID used to uniquely name COM CoClasses.